act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 - [SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]

 ## Test Cases

-**Note:** The text of the examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).

 **Note:** Unless specified otherwise, the [sections of content][] of each document are defined by the [landmarks][landmark] (`aside`, `main` and `nav` elements); both the complementary and navigational [sections of content][] (`aside` and `nav` elements) are [sections of repeated content][section of repeated content].